Note: This statement has been adopted jointly by the AVMA, Federation of Veterinarians of Europe, and Canadian Veterinary Medical Association.

 - Adequate knowledge of the sciences on which the activities of the veterinarian are based.

 - Adequate knowledge of the causes, nature, course, effects, diagnosis and treatment of the diseases of animals, whether considered individually or in groups, including knowledge of the diseases which may be transmitted to humans.

-- Adequate clinical experience to diagnose, treat, and prevent mental or physical disease, injury, pain, or defect in an animal, or to determine the health and welfare status of an animal or group of animals, particularly its physiological status, including the prescription of veterinary medicines.
+- Sufficient clinical experience to diagnose, treat, and prevent behavioral disorders or physical disease, injury, pain, or defect in an animal, or to determine the health and welfare status of an animal or group of animals, particularly the physiological status, including the prescription of veterinary medicines.

 - Adequate knowledge of the structure and functions of healthy animals, of their husbandry, reproduction and hygiene in general, as well as their feeding, including the technology involved in the manufacture and preservation of foods corresponding to their needs.

-- Adequate knowledge of the behavior and protection of animals.
+- Adequate knowledge of animal welfare and behavior.

 - Adequate knowledge of preventive medicine.

 - Adequate knowledge of food hygiene and technology involved in the production, manufacture, and distribution of animal products intended for human consumption.